 |Pneumonia, or other acute respiratory infections||Low birth weight

 Reduction of household air pollution

 Appropriate care by a trained health provider

 Low-osmolarity oral rehydration salts (ORS)

 For some of the most deadly childhood diseases, such as measles, polio, diphtheria, tetanus, pertussis, pneumonia due to Haemophilius influenzae type B and Streptococcus pneumoniae and diarrhoea due to rotavirus, vaccines are available and can protect children from illness and death.

 Global response: Millennium Development Goals 4 and 5

 The Millennium Development Goals adopted by the United Nations in 2000 aim to decrease child and maternal deaths worldwide by 2015.
 The fourth Millennium Development Goal (MDG) is to reduce the 1990 mortality rate among under-five children by two thirds.
 Child mortality is also closely linked to MDG 5 to improve maternal health.

-Since more than one third of all child deaths occur within the first month of life, providing skilled care to mothers during pregnancy, as well as during and after birth, greatly contributes to child survival.
+Since 44% of all child deaths occur within the first month of life, providing skilled care to mothers during pregnancy, as well as during and after birth, greatly contributes to child survival.
 Member States have set targets and developed specific strategies to reduce child mortality and monitor progress.